florenttaralle/YAVAT/readme.md

 Start and stop of events can only be on an exact frame timestamp.
 An event can be ponctual: one-frame wide.

+It also allows showing timeseries imported from CSV/Excel/Json files.

 Implementation in Python3.
 It uses PyQt6 and ffmpeg.

 ## Features